 In May 2020, when the state of Washington’s governor Jay Inslee reopened public hiking trails, my options were to hike alone with my dog Ajax, or hike with him and one person.
 Lucky for me, Ajax is a wonderful hiking partner, and the two of us have done dozens of hikes together during the past eighteen months, even if I couldn’t find a human companion.
+Our trip to Wallace Lake included a close friend.

-However, I treasure those trips I take with a human buddy.
+I treasure trips I take with a human buddy.
 Like all of my visits to the Woodland Park Zoo, I always learn something new from our conversations.
 On August 3, 2021, we joined a close friend and her dog to explore Wallace Lake loop, a nine-mile loop in a Washington State Park off US Highway 2.
 We headed upward along the wooded Greg Ball trail, a gently ascending path built in the memory of the gentleman who launched the trail maintenance program within the Washington Trails Association.
 This blog post highlights some of the topics of conversation we had about moving forward.

 One of our topics inevitably turned to a discussion of my recently launched blog.
 I mentioned the term empowerment and how successes in one area of your life often bleed into others.